Turbash/Ufc-Fight-Predictor/README.md

 ## 📝 Usage

-1. Launch the application using the command above
+### Single Fight Prediction
-2. Input fighter statistics for both the red and blue corner fighters
+1. Input fighter statistics for both the red and blue corner fighters
-3. Add fight-specific information such as odds and weight class
+2. Add fight-specific information such as odds and rounds
-4. Click "Predict Fight Outcome" to see the results
+3. Click "Predict Fight Outcome" to see the results
-5. Review the visualizations and fighter comparison
+4. Review the visualizations and fighter comparison charts

+### Batch Predictions
+1. Navigate to the "Batch Predictions" page
+2. Upload a CSV file containing multiple fights (template available)
+3. Review the prediction results table
+4. Analyze the batch results visualizations
+5. Download the predictions as CSV

 ## 📈 Model Performance

 Our models currently achieve:
-- **Winner prediction**: ~66% accuracy (AUC-ROC: 0.71)
+- **Winner prediction**: ~67% accuracy (AUC-ROC: 0.72)
-- **Finish method**: ~55% accuracy (AUC-ROC: 0.65)
+- **Finish prediction**: ~58% accuracy (AUC-ROC: 0.65)

 ## 📚 Project Structure

 - `app.py`: Main Streamlit application
 - `train_models.py`: Script to train prediction models
 - `models/`: Directory containing trained models
-- `utils/`: Utility functions for visualization and data processing
+- `utils/`: Utility functions for visualization, data processing, and feature importance
-- `about.py`: About page content
+- `about.py`: About page content with project information

 ## 📜 License